Diggsey/lockless/README.md

   abstraction.

   Currently, this contains:
+  - `IdMap[N]` - provides storage for values accessed by `Id`, and used as backing storage for the other containers.
   - `AtomicCell` - an alternative to the primitive `AtomicCell` making slightly different trade-offs.
 It is slightly slower (approximately 15% slower in benchmarks), but can be composed into other data structures based around the `IdHandle` abstraction.